Xilinx/Vitis_Model_Composer/DSPlib/README.md

 # Using AI Engine functions from DSPlib

 DSPlib is a library of commonly used DSP functions optimized for AI Engines.
-In 2020.2 release, you can find this library at the *Versal AI Engines Secure Site* at https://www.xilinx.com/member/versal_ai_engines.html as a zip file.

-Here we demonstrate how you can use these functions in Model Composer.

-Model Composer provides different DSPlib functions within the Xilinx Toolbox/AI Engine library.
-You can conveniently drag and drop block into your model from Simulink Library browser based on the configuration.
+To facilitate the use of these functions in a design, Vitis Model Composer provides different DSPlib functions as blocks within the Xilinx Toolbox/AI Engine library.
+You can conveniently drag and drop a block into your model from the Simulink Library browser and configure the block.

+Here we demonstrate how you can use these functions in Vitis Model Composer.

 ![](image/screen_shot.png)